LeonardoSpi/final_assignment_solution/Readme.md

 ### Possible improvements:
 Move_base node uses mainly actions to operate.
-The first improvement would be using actions instead of publish/subscribe to set or cancel goals. my_tf_echo node isn't very precise, the tolerance for a goal to be considered reached has been set to 1.5.
+The first improvement would be using actions instead of publish/subscribe to set or cancel goals.
+My_tf_echo node isn't very precise, the tolerance for a goal to be considered reached has been set to 1.5.
 This has been done to avoid the user_interface to be stuck in waiting for a goal that move_base already consider to be reached.